 By Khanh Vu and Mas Alina Arifin

-Traders in Vietnam offered 5 percent black and broken grade 2 robusta at a $40 per tonne discount to the March contract, compared with a $45-$50 discount last week.
+Traders in Vietnam offered 5 percent black and broken grade 2 robusta at a $50 per tonne discount to the May contract, unchanged from last week.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)